 Child Victims Act and Sexual Misconduct Coverage and Defense

-Our coverage team is recognized nationally for its expertise and cutting-edge capabilities.
-As the Child Victims Act (CVA) has revived claims dating back to 1964, examination of coverage issues will require creativity and persistence.
-Our team ably applies well established coverage principles to this new statute, while addressing its particular requirements and challenges.
-Dan D. Kohane heads the coverage arm of our team.
-In addition to his coverage practice, he regularly speaks, writes and presents on coverage issues.
+Our coverage team, consisting of Dan D. Kohane, Lee S. Siegel and Brian D. Barnas, is recognized for its expertise and cutting-edge capabilities in investigating and analyzing decades-old insurance policies.
+With the revival of historical claims, examination of coverage issues requires creativity and persistence.
+Our team applies well-established coverage principles to these recent statutes, while addressing their particular requirements and challenges.
+Dan D. Kohane brings over 40 years of experience to his coverage practice.
+He regularly speaks, writes and presents on coverage issues.
 He has served as an expert witness internationally and also serves as Adjunct Faculty at the SUNY Buffalo School of Law where he teaches Insurance Law.
-Dan has made several presentations on the special coverage issues that pertain to this new statute, including to the New York State Bar Association, New York Insurance Association and Property Loss Resource Bureau (PLRB).
-In addition, Lee S. Siegel and Brian D. Barnas, members of the Coverage Team, are part of this practice group.
+Dan has made several recent presentations on the special coverage issues that pertain to this statute, including to the New York State Bar Association, New York Insurance Association and Property Loss Resource Bureau (PLRB).
+In addition, Lee S. Siegel and Brian D. Barnas, members of the Coverage Team, have both written and spoken on these issues.

-Hurwitz & Fine P.C. also has extensive experience in employment law matters and regularly defends employers in state and federal courts.
+Hurwitz Fine also has extensive experience in employment law matters pertaining to sexual misconduct and regularly defends employers in state and federal courts.
 The firm is experienced in representing companies, executives and supervisory employees in the full range of matters involving claims of inappropriate behavior.
 We regularly conduct investigations of allegations of misconduct.
-We have represented clients in highly sensitive claims of sexual abuse including claims of lack of supervision, negligence, civil rights violations, abuse/harassment, retaliation, discrimination, the Fair Labor Standards Act, employment matters and in EEOC/NYS Human Rights administrative actions and federal/state district court litigation resulting from employment actions.
-We are also highly experienced in developing policies and procedures which aid in prospective risk management endeavors.
-Hurwitz & Fine, P.C. has a long history representing professionals in a wide variety of settings, including those where youth, the elderly, and other vulnerable individuals may be victims of sexual or other misconduct.
-We also provide training on sexual harassment and the CVA.
+We have represented clients in highly sensitive claims of sexual abuse, including claims of negligent supervision, negligence, civil rights violations, abuse/harassment, retaliation, and discrimination, both in court and before the federal and state administrative agencies.
+Our team brings broad experience to these matters and recognizes the need for sensitivity, discretion, and confidentiality that is unique to and often lacking in the handling of such matters.

-- 5/14/21: Adult Survivors Act Passes NYS Senate Judiciary Committee
+- 01/14/22: Adult Survivors Act Passes NYS Senate Judiciary Committee